RoboCup-SSL/ssl-simulation-protocol/Readme.md

 A bidirectional TCP connection is used to make sure that messages arrive in order and that each request is followed by a response message.
 Each message is preceded by an uvarint containing the message size in bytes, see https://cwiki.apache.org/confluence/display/GEODE/Delimiting+Protobuf+Messages for details.

+There are currently also other implementation ideas:
+1. Providing C-Interfaces
+1. Using gRPC, esp. for configuration

 ## Design decisions